 Historically, we have generated much of our revenue from the CATV market.
-In 2010, 2011 and 2012, the CATV market represented 73.3%, 78.3% and 78.6% of our revenue, respectively.
+In 2010, 2011 and 2012, the CATV market represented 81.4%, 81.4% and 78.6% of our revenue, respectively.
 In the CATV market, we are relying on expected increasing demand for bandwidth-intensive services and applications such as on-demand television programs, high-definition television channels, or HDTV, social media, peer-to-peer file sharing and online video creation and viewing from network service providers.
 Without network and bandwidth growth, the need for our products will not increase and may decline, adversely affecting our financial condition and results of operations.
 Although demand for broadband access is increasing, network and bandwidth growth may be limited by several factors, including an uncertain regulatory environment, high infrastructure costs to purchase and install equipment and uncertainty as to which competing content delivery solution, such as telecommunications, wireless or satellite, will gain the most widespread acceptance.
-If the trend of our design and manufacturing services may not grow as quickly as expected.
+If the trend of outsourcing for the design and manufacture of CATV equipment does not continue, or continues at a slower pace than currently expected, our customers' demand for our design and manufacturing services may not grow as quickly as expected.
 If expectations for the growth of the CATV market are not realized, our financial condition or results of operations will be adversely affected.
 In addition, if the CATV market is adversely impacted, whether due to competitive pressure from telecommunication service providers, regulatory changes, or otherwise, our business would be adversely affected.
 We may not be able to offset any potential decline in revenue from the CATV market with revenue from new customers in other markets.